Andrew Kittredge, Blake Snell, in town with Rays, grew up Mariners fans

 “Getting drafted by the Mariners was awesome and playing in their organization for six years,” he said.
 “It was always something that was on my mind growing up as a huge Mariners fan.”

-Following the 2016 season, his contract was picked up by Tampa Bay.
+Following the 2016 season, he was traded to the Rays.
 He made his major league debut in July of 2017.
 That same season he was named to the International League All-Star team.

 This season, he’s played in 18 games with four starts and has a 1-0 record with an ERA of 3.33.